 B. The Arts, Humanities and Social Sciences pathway: winter quarter is an intimate and very special time to study the humanities and arts in Paris.
 Museums are relatively uncrowded at this time of year, and Art History classes are held there on-site, under good conditions.
-In addition, small seminars in history, sustainability, and art practice classes are offered in French.
+In addition, small seminars in history and art practice classes are offered in French.
 Part-time internships and on-site research can be done as well.
 For these students, the French language prerequisites is required.

 Once you have been accepted to the program, you will begin receiving a series of emails describing each opportunity, about two months before the start of the program.
 We will be soliciting responses usually a month before the program begins.
 After Skype interviews, you will know upon arrival in France, in the first week of the program, if your application has been accepted by the sponsoring institution.

 If internships or special opportunities are offered for two or three units, there is some flexibility involved, and a “trial period” in most cases is acceptable.
 This would be the case, for example, regarding the Media Internship, Art Practice, and Music classes.
 If, however, internships are offered for 4-6 units, that would imply hands-on work for two or three days a week, and the sponsoring institution will be expecting your active participation, usually within a team.
 Please therefore do not apply for these internships unless you are sure you can reasonably commit yourself to them, and that you are motivated by their content or framework.

 Absolutely.
 If you have completed first-year French upon arrival in Paris, all opportunities will be available to you.